 Our level of capital spending depends on our forecast for the demand for our products and services and the equipment required to provide services to our customers.
-Based on demand we see for contract operations, we anticipate investing more capital in our contract operations business in 2015 than we did in 2014.
-The increased investment in our contract operations business during 2015 is driven by several large multi-year projects contracted in 2014 that are scheduled to start earning revenue in 2015 and 2016.
+We anticipate investing more capital in our contract operations business in 2015 than we did in 2014.
+The increased investment in our contract operations business during 2015 is driven by large multi-year projects contracted in 2014 that are scheduled to start earning revenue in 2015 and 2016.